UMDLARS/one_night_in_sf/README.md

 ## A whole transcript?

 Well no need for that exactly.
 Just enter the commands and use the `!` and `/` features listed in the comments of `minimal.test` to set conditions based on substring matches and negative matches.

+## There's a new version of inform6 or PunyInform out!

+You can refresh the sources by running `make dep`.
+The compiler should re-build (if needed) the next time you run `make`, before compiling your game.

+## It broke!

+* Are you running this from a POSIX shell such as busybox sh, dash, bash, or zsh?
+This won't work on DOS/PowerShell systems to our knowledge.
+* Is your game compatible with the latest version of PunyInform?